 PhD Orientation details are provided in your admissions materials.

-Most Public Policy PhD core courses are held on the Arlington campus.
+Most Public Policy PhD core courses are held on Mason Square.
 Doctoral students take other Schar School courses on the Fairfax campus as well as courses offered by other departments.

 The Schar School will assign you a faculty advisor before your first semester and you will receive their name prior to the start of classes.
 Throughout the program, you will work with your advisor to explore and define your academic and research goals.
 In addition, the PhD Student Services team will help you with issues related to course selection, registration, academic policies, and university procedures.